CNBC_NETWORK_LOGO_HORIZONTAL_FC_KO_RGB.png

 Dapper Boi

-Airs June 11th on CNBC at 9pm ET
+Airs June 24 on CNBC at 9pm ET

-After years of being unable to find clothes that fit her body type—whether she was shopping in the women’s or men’s departments—Vicky Pascoe and her wife, Charisse, decided to create their own clothing line.
+After years of being unable to find clothes that fit her body type—whether she was shopping in the women’s or men’s departments—Vicky Pasche and her wife, Charisse, decided to create their own clothing line.
 Dapper Boi is a genderless and size-inclusive line that includes tops, pants, loungewear, accessories and more.